opencv/opencv/modules/imgproc/doc/motion_analysis_and_object_tracking.rst

     Adds the per-element product of two input images to the accumulator.

-    :param src1: The first input image, 1- or 3-channel, 8-bit or 32-bit floating point
+    :param src1: The first input image, 1- or 3-channel, 8-bit or 32-bit floating point.

-    :param src2: The second input image of the same type and the same size as  ``src1``
+    :param src2: The second input image of the same type and the same size as  ``src1`` .

-    :param dst: Accumulator with the same number of channels as input images, 32-bit or 64-bit floating-point
+    :param dst: Accumulator with the same number of channels as input images, 32-bit or 64-bit floating-point.

-    :param mask: Optional operation mask
+    :param mask: Optional operation mask.

 The function adds the product of 2 images or their selected regions to the accumulator ``dst`` :